This DIY article shows how to replace the display in an MKS80 with a new OLED version that is visible in both day and night!

 MIDAS Part Number: MCOB11605AV-EWP (white) or MCOB11605AV-EBP (blue)

-Dec2019 Update: Vishay, Midas & Winstar 16×1 OLED displays have been made obsolete.
-SuperSynthProjects are currently seeking to secure a special production run of these displays in white on black.
-They will also be suitable for the Roland Alpha Juno 2.
-Contact us for details.
+March 2020 Update: Vishay, Midas & Winstar 16×1 OLED displays have been made obsolete.
+SuperSynthProjects have secured a production run of these displays in blue and white on black for Peter Connelly Music Ltd.

 Caution!
 Vintage Electronics